cjshelton/portfolio/src/blog-posts/2021-10-18-buiding-a-serverless-booking-system-with-nextjs/index.md

 And that's it - some account setup and a few code changes and the application is protected by a fully functioning authentication mechanism.
-Auth0 handles the rendering of the login form (which can be customised), sign-up can be turned off to help prevent unwanted users registering, and Auth0 maintains the user details which can be found in the Auth0 dashboard.
+Auth0 handles the rendering of the login form (which can be customised), sign-up can be turned off to help prevent unwanted users registering, and Auth0 maintains the user details which can be found in the Auth0 dashboard as shown below.

 <img src="./auth0-users.png" alt="User list in the Auth0 dashboard" />

-A lot of the magic happens in the `/pages/api/auth/[...auth0].js` file, specifically the call to `handleAuth`.
+A lot of the magic happens in the `pages/api/auth/[...auth0].ts` file, specifically the call to `handleAuth`.

-The use of `[...auth0]` in the file name declares the file as a [catch-all, dynamic route handler][auth0-nextjs-catch-all-route-handler-url], allowing it to match to all routes within `/api/auth/`.
-Calling `handleAuth1` transparently creates route handlers which each perform some function in the auth flow, like `/api/auth/login` and `/api/auth/logout`.

 Next.js has support for building [API routes][nextjs-api-routes-url] which are serverless Node.js functions designed to respond to HTTP requests.
 This allows developers to create simple full-stack applications right within the Next.js framework.
-API files are created within the `./pages/api/` directory and do not end up in the final client-side bundle.
+API files are created within the `pages/api/` directory and do not end up in the final client-side bundle.

+The use of `[...auth0]` in the file name declares the file as a [catch-all, dynamic route handler][auth0-nextjs-catch-all-route-handler-url], allowing it to match to all routes within `/api/auth/`.
+Calling `handleAuth` transparently creates route handlers which each perform some function in the auth flow, like `/api/auth/login` and `/api/auth/logout`.

-When hosted on Netlify, each API route becomes a Netlify Function.
-This wasn't immediately obvious to me, mainly due to the fact that this required no special configuration, and the Functions just started to work once the app was deployed.
+When hosted on Netlify, each API route becomes a [Netlify Function][netlify-functions-url]; this wasn't immediately obvious to me, mainly due to the fact that this required no special configuration, and the Functions just started to work once the app was deployed.

 <img src="./auth0-netlify-function.png" alt="Auth0 Netlify Function" />